 But more than that, I just want the Dreaded Whiny Scream to STOP.

-So, typically, the one who is screaming louder (Pumpkin) gets a timeout, and I make the requisite empty threat to Pumpkin.
+So, typically, the one who is screaming louder (Pumpkin) gets a timeout, and I make the requisite empty threat to Peanut.

 One day, on a day they were playing happily, I also happened to be having a very bad day.
 I had only slept a handful of hours the night before, I had to make several business calls, I hadn’t showered yet, and I had skipped yoga because of knee pain.
 Yeah.